joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.5.3 =

+* Bug fix: Adjust CSS for themes that set inputs to a fixed height.
+* Bug fix: JS in ajax navigation needs to only select first child of cells.
+* Bug fix: Omit the current day border on single day views.
+* Bug fix: Execute mc_get_details() regardless of whether there are already details.
+* Try: Sqlite fix for Playground in upcoming events widget.

 = 3.5.2 =